 Does anyone know the name of this shape?

-- Challenge the students, What other shapes could be made by folding a square piece of paper in half and cutting? and What shapes do you think are impossible to make?
+- Challenge the students: What other shapes could be made by folding a square piece of paper in half and cutting? and What shapes do you think are impossible to make?

 - Hand out square pieces of paper and get the class to experiment and try to make some new shapes.

-Task 1 - Straight Line Shapes
+Session 2 - Straight Line Shapes

 How many different straight line shapes can be made by folding a square piece of paper in half and cutting?

+For most of this unit the focus is on straight line shapes.
+Using a ruler to draw the straight lines onto the folded paper before cutting is suggested.
 Working in small groups, the students are to make as many of the following as they can.

 Make . . .